- University of Khartoum, Faculty of Medicine, Khartoum, Sudan – MD

 Dr. Mohamed's special interests include renal transplantation outcomes, specifically evaluating modifiable predictors to improve kidney transplant survival in highly sensitized ESRD patients.

-Dr. Mohamed’s research interests include observing outcomes of desensitized recipients after renal transplantation, evaluating predictors to improve long term allograft survival and studying treatment modalities adopted to maximize the survival of the renal allograft after antibody mediated rejections.
+Dr. Mohamed’s research interests include observing outcomes of desensitized recipients after renal transplantation, evaluating predictors to improve long-term allograft survival, and studying treatment modalities adopted to maximize the survival of the renal allograft after antibody mediated rejections.